An Astrologer's Day MCQ with answers Class 11 English First Semester WBBHSE

 (a) Like ants to jaggery

-(a) like bees to flowers
+(b) like bees to flowers

 (c) like butterflies to flowers